Celtic F.C. in European football: Years in the wilderness

 The club's League title win in 1986 saw them qualify for the European Cup in 1986–87, where Celtic eliminated Shamrock Rovers 3–0 on aggregate in the first round.
 The next round saw Celtic take on Soviet champions Dynamo Kyiv, a side comprising a large number of players in their national side.
 A hard-fought 1–1 draw in the first leg at Parkhead did not bode well for the return match in Kiev.
 Oleh Blokhin's free-kick in the second leg gave the Soviet's an early lead, but Mark McGhee levelled the tie shortly after half-time.
 Dynamo regained the lead later on in the second half, but Celtic continued to press.
 A late third goal from Dynamo, however, saw them clinch the tie.

 Early exits in Europe continued as the decade progressed.
 Borussia Dortmund eliminated Celtic in the first round of the UEFA Cup in 1987, while Werder Bremen eliminated Celtic from the European Cup at the second round stage in 1988.
 In September 1989, Celtic's new Polish striker Dariusz Dziekanowski scored four goals at Parkhead in the second leg of a first round European Cup Winners Cup encounter with Partizan Belgrade, but the team still went out of the competition under the away goals rule.
 Celtic were very poor that season, and failed to qualify for any of the European competitions in 1990–91 for the first time in 12 years.

-Celtic were back in Europe for the 1991–92 UEFA Cup under new manager Liam Brady, but lost 5–1 in the first leg of the first round to Swiss side Neuchâtel Xamax as Egyptian striker Hossam Hassan ran amok against the Celtic defence by scoring four goals, one of the worst European defeats in the club's history.
+Celtic were back in Europe for the 1991–92 UEFA Cup under new manager Liam Brady, but lost 5–1 in the first leg of the first round to Swiss side Neuchâtel Xamax as Egyptian striker Hossam Hassan ran amok against the Celtic defense by scoring four goals, one of the worst European defeats in the club's history.
 In the return leg at Celtic Park, Celtic could only manage a 1–0 victory and crashed out of the tournament 5–2 on aggregate.

 The following season, Liam Brady was struggling as Celtic manager, but enjoyed a brief respite in the first round of the UEFA Cup.
 Celtic recovered from a 2–0 first leg defeat away at Cologne in the UEFA Cup to win the return match in Glasgow 3–0, midfielder John Collins scoring the decisive third goal seven minutes from time.
 Celtic were drawn against another German side in the next round, Borussia Dortmund.
 In the first leg away in Dortmund, Celtic turned in a good performance; Paul McStay and John Collins constantly troubled the Dortmund defence.
 Celtic came close to scoring after hitting the crossbar, and were unlucky to lose 1–0.
 Gerry Creaney levelled the tie on aggregate with a first-half goal in Glasgow.
 Dortmund, however, took control in the second half, scored twice and sent Celtic out 3–1 on aggregate.